randdusing/cordova-plugin-bluetoothle/readme.md

 Whenever the error callback is executed, the return object will contain the error type and a message.
 * initialize - Bluetooth isn't initialized (Try initializing Bluetooth)
 * enable - Bluetooth isn't enabled (Request user to enable Bluetooth)
-* disable - Bluetooth isn't disabled (Can't enabled if already disabled) * Android
+* disable - Bluetooth isn't disabled (Can't enabled if already disabled) *Android only
 * startScan - Scan couldn't be started (Is the scan already running?)
 * stopScan - Scan couldn't be stopped (Is the scan already stopped?)
 * connect - Connection attempt failed (Is the device address correct?)